section-engineering-education/engineering-education/content/articles/firebase-nine-and-above-with-react-native/index.md

 ![cloud-firestore](/engineering-education/firebase-nine-and-above-with-react-native/cloud-firestore.png)

-Select your location from the available locations and then click on **Enable**.
-Give it some time for it to finish the provisioning then the database will be ready.
+Select your location from the available locations and click on **Enable**.
+Give it some time to finish the provisioning, and then the database will be ready.

 At this point, our project is created and configured.
 In the next step, we will set up the react native project.